The Kathy Callow Grant

-Trust was founded in 1994 from part of the estate of the late Kathy Callow ‘… to provide awards with a long-term benefit to the Public for the conservation of social history artefacts and evidence in small museums….’
-Kathy was the curator of the Priest’s House Museum, Wimborne, and an active and long-standing member of the Museums Association.
-In 2015 the award was incorporated into the DB, KC and EH Association.
+The Trust was founded in 1994 from part of the estate of the late Kathy Callow ‘to provide awards with a long-term benefit to the Public for the conservation of social history evidence and artefacts in small museums.’
+Kathy was the curator of the Priest’s House Museum, Wimborne, and an active and long-standing member, latterly a fellow, of the Museums Association.
+The Kathy Callow Grant amalgamated with the Daphne Bullard and Elizabeth Hammond Grants in the Association in 2016.

-The Kathy Callow Trust makes awards to smaller Accredited museums to assist with the costs of conservation and display projects, which might be part of an exhibition, improving stored collections or running workshops for people connected with museums.
+The Kathy Callow Trust makes grants to smaller Accredited museums to assist with the costs of conservation and display projects, which might be part of an exhibition, improving stored collections or running workshops for people connected with museums.
+Please note we do not support projects where ‘permanent display’ is used to describe how the object(s) will be made accessible to the public – please see terms and conditions for further information.

-The total sum available each year is approximately £1,000 awards are made on a first come first served basis.
-The award year starts in July.
-Applications which are eligible for an award but for which there is no funding may be held over at the applicant’s request, until funding is available.
+The total sum available for grants each year is approximately £1,000.
+Grants are made on a first come first served basis with the grant year starting in July.
 Applications may be made at any time.
+Applications which are eligible for a grant but for which there is no funding may be held over at the applicant’s request, until funding is available the following year.

 Who can apply?